bibi21000/arduino-fullip/sphinx/httpserver.rst

  HttpServer http;

-- Initialize the SD ans start the HTTP server :
+- Initialize the SD and start the HTTP server :

 .. code-block:: c